-Canvas Chapter Quizzes.
-Students will complete 12 quizzes over the assigned textbook chapters through the Canvas course management system.
-Each quiz will contain approximately 15-30 forced choice items (e.g., multiple choice, true-false).
-The quizzes will be timed, and time limits will be established by multiplying the number of questions by 2 minutes.
-Though the quizzes are "open book," it is imperative that you carefully complete the assigned readings before beginning each quiz in Canvas.
-(You will not likely do well on the quizzes without completing the readings first.)
-Furthermore, you may not receive assistance from another classmate in completing any of the quizzes; this action is cheating and subject to disciplinary action.
+Canvas Quizzes.
+Students will complete 12 quizzes over the assigned readings via the Canvas software system.
+Each quiz will contain approximately 10-20 multiple choice and/or shortanswer items.
+These quizzes will be timed; time limits will be established by multiplying the number of questions by 4 minutes.
+Though the quizzes are "open book," it is imperative that you carefully complete the assigned readings before logging on to Canvas.
+You will not likely do well on the quizzes without carefully completing the readings first.
+Furthermore, you may not receive assistance from another classmate in completing any of the quizzes; this action is considered to be cheating and subject to disciplinary action.